badal-io/airflow2-local-ci-cd/README.md

   - If there is a custom Airflow configuration file ready, uncomment the line in Dockerfile in order to includ it in the image: `COPY airflow.cfg ${AIRFLOW_HOME}/airflow.cfg`

-### GCP Project ID for GCP Connection
+3.2 ## GCP Project ID for GCP Connection
   - Set the projet-id varibale in the `variables/docker-env-vars` file:
     `GCP_PROJECT_ID='<project-id here>'`

-### Initialization and run
+4 ### Initialization and run
-1. Run the following commands (for the first time only):
+4.1 Open a termianl Run the following commands (for the first time only):

     `./helpers/scripts/init_linux-macos.sh`

-2. Start Airflow and all services:
+4.2 Start Airflow and all services:
     `docker-compose up`

-3. Authentificate for GCP services, run the follwing script:
+4.3 Authentificate for GCP services, run the follwing script:
     `./helpers/scripts/gcp-auth.sh`

-4. `Airflow 2 local dev` is ready!!!
+4.4 `Airflow 2 local dev` is ready!!!

-## Commands for operations & maintenance:
+5. ## Commands for operations & maintenance:
 - To stop all Airflow containers (via a new terminal session):
 `docker-compose down`